-The following excerpt from Fin del Mundo por de Dentro by Francisco de Quevedo, written in the 17th century, is about a woman preparing for bed and removing all her makeup from the day.
-Her secret is using ‘’black concoctions for her teeth, ‘earwax candles for her lips’ and ‘sousing her skin in brine’ that’ll help her to create the ‘hallucination’ of a pretty woman the next day.
+The following excerpt – Hallucination – is from a book Fin del Mundo por de Dentro written by Francisco de Quevedo during the 17th century.
+It is about a woman removing all her makeup before bed.
+He says that, in order to successfully deceive the eyes of a beholder and create an illusion of a pretty woman her secret is to use ‘’black concoctions for her teeth, ‘earwax candles for her lips’ and ‘sousing her skin in brine’.

 Do you see this hallucination?
 Laida went to bed and this morning she put on her makeup by herself.
 Now she’s acting a bit odd.
 You should know that women, as soon as they wake up, first put on their faces, their décolleté and their two hands, and then their clothes.